Our competitors no longer just make cars. Companies like Google, Apple and even Facebook are what I think about at night.

 Taking a look at a select few main players in the field

-Going by the size of the bubbles, which depicts the quality of these companies’ portfolio, it can be summarized that while Ford has the most number of patents in the field, Alphabet, basically a technology company with no background in producing cars, owns a portfolio less than half the size of Ford’s but equally strong in terms of overall quality.
-When you look at BMW and Daimler ‘s portfolio, it seems that although these reported partners have smaller sized portfolio, there could be other key factors that are not visible in this picture that might have motivated them to form an alliance.
+Going by the size of the bubbles, which depicts the overall strength of these companies’ portfolios, it can be summarized that while Ford has the most number of patents in the field, Alphabet, basically a technology company with no background in producing cars, owns a portfolio less than half the size of Ford’s but equally strong in terms of overall quality.
+When you look at BMW and Daimler’s portfolios, it seems that although these reported partners have smaller sized portfolios, there could be other key factors that are not visible in this picture that might have motivated them to form an alliance.

 Top 20 developers of the technology

 Next we took a look at the top 20 players (according to their portfolio strength) in the field to generate a wider view of the technology space and to consider new players who may not have large portfolios.